 Carpenter’s insurance is a series of policies for those who frame, trim, and finish wood components.
 Policy combinations protect against liability claims, theft, loss, and damage to tools and materials that may be left in a truck or at a worksite.
 Costs range between $500 and $2,500 or more, depending the combinations of policies.

-If you are looking for an insurance partner who understands the higher risk of being a carpenter as well as the nuances that separate you from a handyman or general contractor, visit Next Insurance.
-You’ll get a simplified application process that cuts to the chase and gets you to the perfect provider for you.
+If you are looking for an insurance provider who understands the higher risk of being a carpenter as well as the nuances that separate you from a handyman or general contractor, visit Hiscox.
+You’ll get comprehensive coverage specific to your various jobs.
+Fill out their short form to get a no-obligation quote online in minutes.

 How Carpenter Insurance Policies Work